idleberg/atom-portable-packages/README.md

 ### Install Portable Package

 To install packages, simply drag them onto the Atom window.
-Alternatively, you can configure Atom as the default application for `.atom-package` files or open them from them from the command-line (e.g. `atom teletype.atom-package`).
+Alternatively, you can configure Atom as the default application for `.atom-package` files or open them from the command-line (e.g. `atom teletype.atom-package`).

 ### Create Portable Package